-- · PSUs vest after three years subject to pre-established performance conditions. - The performance conditions are determined by the Board, and have historically been consistent with those established on a company-wide basis under the short-term incentive plan in the year of grant. - · The payout range is 50%-150% of the target award. - Any PSUs that are earned vest on the third anniversary of grant. - Dividends do not accrue until shares are free from restrictions, unless expressly stated in the applicable award agreement. - Shares are issued to the participant upon vesting of the award, but may be subject to a sale of a portion of the shares to cover tax withholding requirements.
+- · Performance Share Units vest after three years subject to pre-established performance conditions. - · The performance conditions are determined by the Board, and have historically been consistent with those established on a company-wide basis under the short-term incentive plan in the year of grant. - The payout range is 0%-150% of the target award. - Dividends do not accrue until shares are free from restrictions, unless expressly stated in the applicable award agreement. - · Shares are issued to the participant upon vesting of the award, but may be subject to a sale of a portion of the shares to cover tax withholding requirements.

-Target equity awards are approved each year by the Compensation Committee, based on a combination of factors including overall corporate achievement, individual performance, impact of individual on achieving the Company's corporate goals and market competitiveness.
+Target equity awards are approved each year by the Compensation Committee, based on a combination of factors including overall corporate achievement, individual performance, granting history in prior years, impact on share utilization and dilution, impact of the individual on achieving the Company's corporate goals, market practices and other relevant factors.
 In determining and approving award values, the Compensation Committee reviews data for our peer group and the overall total compensation of our executive officers.
-Once target values are approved, the Compensation Committee recommends that the Board grant the equity commensurate with the target equity award values.
-In light of the high overall corporate performance and individual achievement in 2017, our Compensation Committee recommended that the Board grant long-term incentive equity awards that were commensurate with the 62.5th percentile of our peer group.
-Accordingly, target equity awards for Named Executive Officers other than our CEO were approved at a level of approximately 150% or 175% of 2017 base salary, and target equity awards for our CEO were approved at a level of 436% of 2017 base salary.
-Scott McMillan's 2018 award was pro-rated by 50% reflecting his appointment in the middle of 2017.
+In light of the overall corporate performance and individual achievement in 2018, our Compensation Committee recommended that the Board grant long-term incentive equity awards that were commensurate with the 62.5th percentile of our peer group.
+Accordingly, target equity awards for named executive officers other than our CEO were approved at a level of approximately 175% to 270% of 2018 base salary, and target equity awards for our CEO were approved at a level of 567% of 2018 base salary.
+Based on the terms of his employment agreement, Dr. Gut's target equity award for 2019 was pro-rated by 50%, reflecting his appointment in August 2018.

-In establishing the mix of long-term incentives to award our Named Executive Officers, the Compensation Committee referenced market data for our peers, which found that most competitors grant awards in either stock options or a combination of stock options and restricted stock units.
+In establishing the mix of long-term incentives to award our named executive officers, the Compensation Committee referenced market data for our peers, which found that most competitors grant awards in either stock options or a combination of stock options and restricted stock units.
 To further enhance the alignment of executive interests with the achievement of our corporate objectives, the Committee determined that it was appropriate for a portion of the awards to be linked to performance in the form of performance stock units, accepting that this would differentiate uniQure from typical market practice.

-In 2018, equity awards had the following target mix based on fair values determined as of December 13, 2017:
+In 2019, equity awards had the following target mix based on fair values determined as of January 14, 2019: